Chocolate balayage is the delicious-sounding hair technique that lackluster brunettes need to know about.

 2. Barely-there chocolate balayage

 Nervous about taking the plunge?
 Take notes from Salma Hayek’s blink-and-you’ll-miss-it chocolate balayage.
 Her colorist has used a smudging technique to lighten the mid-lengths to ends to replicate the way hair naturally lightens over time.
 Keep in mind that if your hair is naturally as dark as Salma’s it will need to be bleached, so weigh up whether a subtle change is worth the potential damage to your hair health.

 3. Warm chocolate balayage

-Focusing a lighter shade on the ends of your hair will add interest to choppy cuts like Vanessa Hudgens’ textured chopped bob.
+One of the key summer 2023 hair color trends, focusing a lighter shade on the ends of your hair will add interest to choppy cuts like Vanessa Hudgens’ textured chopped bob.
 Chocolate brown hair already has a lot of red to it compared to cooler, smoky brunettes but dialing this up even further on bleached ends will flatter warmer skin tones.